 Kia Soul EV review

-The Kia Soul EV is more interesting than the e-Niro, with bold styling, clever technology and a decent range
+The Kia Soul EV is more interesting than the Niro EV, with its bold styling, generous kit levels and impressive range

 About the Kia Soul EV

 The original Kia Soul EV was one of the first electric cars we saw in the UK, but sales were hampered by a high price, limited range, a charging network in its infancy and general apathy towards EVs.
-The electric version was sold alongside conventionally powered Souls.
+But 2014 was ever such a long time ago.

 For an alternative review of the Kia Soul EV, visit our sister site drivingelectric.com...